innFactory/bootstrap-play2/README.md

 ## Slick Code Generation

-You will need to run the flywayMigrate task first, and then you will be able to generate tables using sbt-codegen.
+You will need to run the flywayMigrate task first, and then you will be able to generate tables using slickGen.

 ```bash
 sbt slickGen